Open PDKs Version 1.0

 Example:

-The above configuration line assumes that the skywater-pdk repository has been cloned into a subdirectory "gits" of the user's home directory, and that files will be installed such that the PDK will be located at ~/cad/share/pdks/sky130A/.
-All the "enabled by default" 3rd-party libraries will be installed, and in addition the SRAM macro library will be installed.
+The above configuration line assumes that the skywater-pdk library repositories will be cloned into the subdirectory "sources" of open_pdks, and that files will be installed such that the PDK will be located at ~/cad/share/pdks/sky130A/.
+All the "enabled by default" 3rd-party libraries will be installed except for the medium-speed standard cell library; and in addition the SRAM macro library will be installed.

 2. Generate files in staging location: